skx/foth/README.md

 ## Implementation Overview

-Each subdirectory gets a bit further down the comment-chain.
+Each subdirectory within this repository gets a bit further down the comment-chain.

 In terms of implementation two files are _largely_ unchanged in each example: